askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/self-improvement/six-things-less-jerk-code-review/index.md

 We're all human, and we all make mistakes.
 Remember that everyone is learning, and give people the benefit of the doubt.
 Being a helpful and constructive code reviewer is all about striking the right balance, and these tips should help you get there.

-## Give constructive feedback instead of unhelpful corrections
+## Give Constructive Feedback Instead of Unhelpful Corrections

 When giving feedback during a code review, it's important to be constructive.
 This means pointing out the flaws in someone's code without being critical or nit-picky.
 Here are a few tips on how to do that: